SH6 Middle Renwick Road/Tancred Cres roundabout

 Construction timing, detours and road closures

-The construction of a new roundabout on SH6 at the intersection of Bells and St Leonards roads will start from Tuesday 16 January to Friday 24 May 2024
+The construction of a new roundabout on SH6 at the intersection of Bells and St Leonards roads was completed in May 2024, slightly ahead of schedule.

-• Also, during this stage, ONE direction will be CLOSED on SH6.
-People travelling from Nelson/Renwick to Blenheim direction will need to take a detour.
-The detour will be via Jacksons Road, Old Renwick Road and Colemans Road for Light Vehicles.
-Heavy Vehicles need to go via Jacksons Road, Old Renwick Road and Hutcheson Street.
+People travelling from Nelson/Renwick into Blenheim, or the airport will need to take a detour.
+The detour will be via Old Renwick Road and Jacksons Road for light vehicles.

 Works will take place during the day between the hours of 7am and 7pm.
 Generally, works will be undertaken on weekdays with some weekend work as required.